 Railway, the system was abused so much.
 He was called out on a Sunday, perhaps, to drive an excursion to Llandudno from

 the Junction, returning with the engine “light” to the Shed, then told to go home.
 Time taken for the job 1½ hours and he got paid for that, nothing else.

 You will realize that great bitterness was building up against this iniquitous system.

 Then, at last, he was made Driver.
 It seemed a very long way back since he began work on the Railway, now he was a Driver, and went into

 the grades with a very high reputation.

-at the Shed held him in high regard and plenty of
+the Shed held him in high regard and plenty of Firemen

-Firemen wanted to be his mate.
-That was enough proof of his ability if
+wanted to be his mate.
+That was enough proof of his ability

 As he knew the “road” to such places as Wigan, Stafford, Birmingham, in addition to the Crewe-Holyhead district, he was given the task of

 driving trains to these areas.
 As being able to go through, it saved the use of a “Pilot”.
 Excursions to